 Journaling is a reflective practice.
 It allows you to sit alone with your mind and have an honest conversation with yourself.
-So, try to set aside a few minutes every day to journal.
+So try to set aside a few minutes every day to journal.
 This will help you develop a regular habit.
 A simple notebook or journal will do.
 By writing down your emotions, feelings, and thoughts on paper, you clear all the clutter out of your mind.

-If you are confronting feelings that call up fear or anger you may not know how to deal with, a study from the University of Iowa has found that it can be easier to write about difficult events through using third-person pronouns (“she”) rather than “I.”
+If you are confronting feelings that call up fear or anger you may not know how to deal with, a study from the University of Iowa has found that it can be easier to write about difficult events through using third-person pronouns for example, (“she”) rather than “I.”

 Meditate on your goals

 One central theme in my journaling is how my written goals of the past manifest themselves as achievements.
 It has happened to me several times over the years.

 Once I started to gain control and clarity over my life, it paved the way to start manifesting goals that I wanted to achieve, whether it was publishing my first book, finding the type of relationship I wanted, or traveling overseas.
 I became laser-focused on these things and wrote specific details down with no boundaries.
 I also attached practical action steps toward those goals.
 I held myself accountable for my own journey and documented my progress.
 I achieved every goal I set.